proc_pid_status(5) — Linux manual page

 Seccomp mode of the process (since Linux 3.8, see

 seccomp(2)).
-0 means SECCOMP_MODE_DISABLED; 1
+0 means SECCOMP_MODE_DISABLED; 1 means

-means SECCOMP_MODE_STRICT; 2 means
+SECCOMP_MODE_STRICT; 2 means SECCOMP_MODE_FILTER.

-SECCOMP_MODE_FILTER.
-This field is provided only
+This field is provided only if the kernel was built

-kernel configuration option enabled.
+with the CONFIG_SECCOMP kernel configuration option

 Seccomp_filters